Is, Was and Will Be – The Unknown Character of Christ and His Word

 2Sa 12:10 Now therefore the sword shall never depart from thine house; because thou hast despised me, and hast taken the wife of Uriah the Hittite to be thy wife.

-2Sa 12:11 Thus saith the LORD, Behold, I will raise up evil against thee out of thine own house, and I will take thy wives before thine eyes, and give [ them] unto thy neighbour, and he shall lie with thy wives in the sight of this sun.
+2Sa 12:11 Thus saith the LORD, Behold, I will raise up evil against thee out of thine own house, and I will take thy wives before thine eyes, and give [them] unto thy neighbour, and he shall lie with thy wives in the sight of this sun.

-2Sa 12:12 For thou didst [ it] secretly: but I will do this thing before all Israel, and before the sun.
+2Sa 12:12 For thou didst [it] secretly: but I will do this thing before all Israel, and before the sun.

 2Sa 12:13 And David said unto Nathan, I have sinned against the LORD.
 And Nathan said unto David, The LORD also hath put away thy sin; thou shalt not die.

-2Sa 12:14 Howbeit, because by this deed thou hast given great occasion to the enemies of the LORD to blaspheme, the child also [ that is] born unto thee shall surely die.
+2Sa 12:14 Howbeit, because by this deed thou hast given great occasion to the enemies of the LORD to blaspheme, the child also [that is] born unto thee shall surely die.

 Heb 12:15 Looking diligently lest any man fail of the grace of God; lest any root of bitterness springing up trouble you, and thereby many be defiled;

-Heb 12:16 Lest there [ be] any fornicator, or profane person, as Esau, who for one morsel of meat sold his birthright.
+Heb 12:16 Lest there [be] any fornicator, or profane person, as Esau, who for one morsel of meat sold his birthright.

 Heb 12:17 For ye know how that afterward, when he would have inherited the blessing, he was rejected: for he found no place of repentance, though he sought it carefully with tears.

-I hope this helps and edifies you in some way.
-I hope you can see that a person who refuses to repent simply finds no place for repentance, even though he may see that he has lost his blessing.
-The man of God will find place for repentance and will become a changed person.
-God’s elect do not worry about whether they are God’s elect.
-They truly believe that God is “working all things after the counsel of His own will” (Eph 1:11).
+The man of God will “find a place for repentance” and will become a changed person in this present age.
+God’s elect do not worry about whether they are God’s elect simply because they have been given the faith to believe that God is “working all things after the counsel of His own will” (Eph 1:11).
 What all of God’s elect do is remain vigilant, diligent, and sober, and they never take their election for granted, even as they know that every day of their life has already been written in God’s book.

 Psa 139:16 Thine eyes did see mine unformed substance; And in thy book they were all written, Even the days that were ordained for me, When as yet there was none of them.